hezhangsprinter/ID-CGAN/README.md

 Install hdf5

-Download the dataset from (https://drive.google.com/open?id=0Bw2e6Q0nQQvGbi1xV1Yxd09rY2s) and put the dataset folder into the "github" folder
+Download the dataset from (https://drive.google.com/open?id=0Bw2e6Q0nQQvGbi1xV1Yxd09rY2s) and put the dataset folder into the "IDGAN" folder

 ## Training